Boity Thulo: Film and television

 Thulo's television career began when she presented the YOTV educational show "Crib Notes" in 2011.
 She then was a co-host on the SABC 1 The Media Career Guide Show, which she hosted alongside Thomani Mahlaba.
 She also served host duties in several television shows, including SkyRoom Live, Ridiculousness Africa, Club 808, Zoned, Change Down, and Big Brother Africa.

 In 2012, Thulo starred on the drama series Rockville, which was her first starring role.
 She appeared for all 4 seasons playing "Mpho Bogatsu".

-Thulo's film debut was in 2014 when she starred on a comedy short-film Dear Betty, were she played "Betty".
+Thulo's film debut was in 2014 when she starred on a comedy short-film Dear Betty, where she played "Betty".
 She also was featured in the film Mrs Right Guy (2016) where she played "Marie" which was not a huge role.

 In October 2021, Boity received a nomination for African Social Star at 47th People's Choice Awards.

 Music

 Thulo made her rapping debut on the Migos Culture Tour in South Africa on 21 October 2017 at TicketPro Dome.
 As Migos were delayed by a few hours, Thulo joined Nasty C as one of the opening acts until the trio arrived.